 When you have finished setting values in about:config make sure to restart your browser sometime so that the values will not be lost in a crash

-The data is saved as usual, however, if firefox crashes the changes made since it previously started are lost.
-So to ensure data is saved, restart firefox normally to ensure data is saved to the file system which occurs in firefox only when it exits.
+The data is saved as usual, however, if firefox crashes or an old tab overwrites data later, the changes made since it previously started are lost.
+So to ensure important form data is saved, restart firefox.
+In firefox data is saved to the permanent store, the file system, when it exits.

 Paste Data into Form from an Email or Text file

 To paste form values into a webpage from an email or another source, eg, a text document; copy the name-values (eg, "name: John Smith") from the email or text file and then in firefox select "Tools->Greasemonkey->User Script Command", from that submenu select "Paste Data Into Form", (shortcut for this is "Alt-T, G, C, P").
 An explanatory paragraph with a white translucent area will open upon the form webpage.
 Paste the data into the translucent area and either hit Control-Enter or double click on it with the mouse.
 The form should now have all the values you pasted filled-in on the webpage itself.

 There are some config values that optionally affect the pasting of data into a form:

 The default value for this is "1, 2, 3, 4, etc.", it is used to change the order in which lines from the email are read, for example, to read line 3 as line 1, i.e., to have line 3 in the email placed into the first place in the form (& line 1 in the 3rd place) give it the value: "3, 2, 1, 4"